14 Comments

 Part 9

-It’s important to mentioned that the Digital Nomad Visa does not allow foreigners to work for a Peruvian company in Peru or to have any income in Peru.
+It’s important to mention that the Digital Nomad Visa will not allow foreigners to work for a Peruvian company in Peru or to have any income in Peru.
 The income must be generated abroad while living in Peru.

 As soon as there are any official news, we will update this article and explain the process in detail.

-Those who already now want to read the exact wording of the legal text, check out Decreto Legislativo no. 1582, article 29.1i "Nomada Digital".
+Those who already now want to read the exact wording of the legal text, check out Decreto Legislativo No. 1582, article 29.1i "Nomada Digital".
 Additionally, on the government website the new Digital nomad visa is introduced as well.

 Say something here...